PrathicSundararajan/RPM/index.md

+> This is a link to our pitch for

 ## Team Summary

 ### Introduce your company and how it will be presented to consumers.
 If your company is already established, please explain how the product/solution you are pitching for this challenge integrates into your current branding.